 Ask any teacher what their biggest classroom challenges are, and they’re bound to mention at least one (and probably several) of the following:

-Tools such as screencasts and smartboards allow teachers to take a more “show, don’t tell” approach.
-This makes it easier to explain complex topics such as a difficult maths problem or a literacy activity because the use of visuals helps students absorb information and understand a topic more quickly.
+Tools such as screencasts and smartboards dramatically simplify and visually enhance the “show, don't tell” approach for teachers.
+Using this tech makes it easier to explain complex topics such as a difficult math problem or a literacy activity because the use of visuals helps students absorb information and understand a topic more quickly and deeply.

-Apps and software programs can be also be used to address the individual needs of students at different stages of learning.
+Apps and software programs can also be used to address the individual needs of students at different stages of learning.
 This is particularly beneficial at the elementary stage, where smaller schools often combine their year levels.
 Younger learners are fascinated by gadgets and devices.
-So, tablets, apps, software programs and interactive tools can be used in an educational setting to enhance their language and literacy skills while helping teachers respond to the individual needs of each child
+So, tablets, apps, software programs, and interactive tools can be used in an educational setting to enhance their language and literacy skills while helping teachers respond to the individual needs of each child.

 Technology helps break down the barriers of formal, authoritarian learning.
 Students respond far more positively in a relaxed, enjoyable learning environment.
 Research shows that younger children, in particular, learn better and are much more able to solve logical problems through play.

-Catchbox is a perfect example of how technology can be used to bring fun into the classroom.
+Catchbox is a perfect example of how technology can be used to bring fun and collaboration into the classroom.
 The soft, throwable microphone adds a whole new dimension to group activities such as discussions, debates, and in-class games.
-It encourages participation and helps shyer students come out of their shell.
-Take a look at the video where Catchbox is being used in a morning assembly in Exupery International School.
+It encourages participation and helps shy students come out of their shells.
+See for yourself!

-The frustration of not being able to communicate effectively contributes greatly to behavioral problems and can lead to disruption in the classroom.
-Tablets and smart apps can help these children express themselves and verbalize their thoughts and feelings.
+The frustration of not being able to communicate effectively is unfair and undermines the entire learning experience.
+Tablets, smart apps, microphones, and other technology can help students express themselves and verbalize their thoughts and feelings – or even simply participate in class.
 They can also encourage them to interact and collaborate more readily in a group setting.

 Here again, technology such as Catchbox can help.
 Take it along to the next staff or parents’ meeting, pass it around or toss it into the audience for a spontaneous Q&A session.
 It’s a great way to break the ice, create a more relaxed and informal setting and give everyone an opportunity to have a say, which in turn will lead to a more productive meeting.